Hours of Operation 24/7/365

 About Our Staff

-The resident to caregiver ration is always 4 to 1 or better.
+We always have resident-to-caregiver ratio of 4-to-1 or better.
 Each shift varies, but our staff are currently working 12-hour shifts during the pandemic.
-The caregivers communicate at shift change briefings as well as through care notes that are entered in our secure web-based care program that manages medications.
-There is constant communication between our Director of Nursing and the caregivers throughout each shift.
+The Caregivers communicate at shift change briefings as well as through care notes that are entered in our secure web-based care program that manages medications.
+There is constant communication between our Director of Nursing and the Caregivers throughout each shift.

 Turnover is low, but does happen.
 We are always hiring and training to ensure the best care for our residents.
 Staff training is overseen by our Director of Nursing and our Director of Training.